Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 ### What is UEFI boot (ignore use of TPM)?
 ### Primary objective of OS in trusted platform is to create isolation.
 Explain role of MMU and why this solution is effective in keeping user applications apart.
 Understand the importance of privileged (super user) mode and Non-privileged (user) mode.
 ### Isolation by abstraction: virtualization and (later) containers.
+See slide 83 (also article about Docker security!
+Interesting)
 ### By able to describe differences between the execution environment alternative on Slide19/Lect5.
 ### Virtualization: what is type 1 and type 2 virtualization.
 What is Full/pure and impure/para virtualization?
 **Type 1:** Runs on 'bare metal', **Type 2:** Runs on host.